ampomah-i/vanguard_ws/README.md

 ## Project Overview

-This project is designed to implement and test drone control and localization functionalities using ROS 2 and PX4.
+This project is designed to implement and test drone control and localization functionalities using ROS 2 and PX4 using a Raspberry Pi 4 companion computer.
 This includes path following, AR tag detection, and position estimation.

 ## Directory Structure